thomast1906/DevOps-Journey-Using-Azure-DevOps/labs/5-CICD/1-Introduce-CI-CD-to-your-Pipeline.md

-# Begin CI/CD with Pipeline Trigger for automatic pipeline runs
+# Setting Up CI/CD with Pipeline Triggers for Automatic Runs

-In Azure DevOps, you can use triggers to run pipelines automatically.
-In this lab we will set a trigger to automatically run the pipeline when there has been a change to the main/master branch
+In Azure DevOps, triggers allow pipelines to run automatically.
+In this lab, we will configure a trigger to automatically run the pipeline whenever there is a change to the main/master branch.

+1. Current Trigger Configuration

-1. You may have noticed prior changes to this branch didn't automatically run the pipeline.
-This is because the pipeline trigger is set to none.
+You might have noticed that previous changes to the branch did not trigger the pipeline.
+This is because the pipeline trigger is currently set to none.

 `trigger: none`

+2. Update the Pipeline Trigger

-2. Update pipeline with trigger below - this will run the pipeline each time a change has been made to the main/master branch. *( Rename main/master as per your branch naming)*
+Update the pipeline with the following trigger configuration to ensure it runs each time a change is made to the main/master branch.
+(Rename main/master according to your branch naming convention)

 ```
 trigger:
   batch: true
   branches:
     include:
-      - master
+      - main
 ```

+3. Edit Your Azure DevOps Pipeline

-3. Edit your Azure DevOps pipeline to run this pipeline: https://github.com/thomast1906/DevOps-Journey-Using-Azure-DevOps/blob/main/labs/5-CICD/pipelines/lab5pipeline.yaml#L3-L7
+Modify your Azure DevOps pipeline to include this trigger configuration [here](https://github.com/thomast1906/DevOps-Journey-Using-Azure-DevOps/blob/main/labs/5-CICD/pipelines/lab5pipeline.yaml#L3-L7)